sneha280904/Portfolio/README.md

 3. Open the `index.html` file in your web browser.

-## Customization

-You can personalize this portfolio by:

-- Updating the content in `index.html` to reflect your details
-- Replacing project links with your own GitHub repositories
-- Modifying colors and fonts in the CSS file to match your preferences

 ## Purpose

 The goal of this project is to build an online presence, demonstrate web development skills, and provide a central place for showcasing personal and academic projects.